This tutorial is part of the Bytebase Terraform Provider series:

 Step 3 - Verify in Bytebase

-1. Go to CI/CD > SQL Review on the left sidebar, you should see Sample SQL Review Config listed.
-Note that it’s applied to the Prod environment. sql-review-list
+1. Navigate to CI/CD > SQL Review in the left sidebar.
+You should see Sample SQL Review Config listed, showing that it’s applied to the Prod environment. sql-review-list

-2. Click on it to view the configured rules. sql-review-pg
+2. Click on the configuration to examine the rules you’ve defined. sql-review-pg

 Understanding SQL Review Rules

-SQL Review rules are categorized by what they validate:
+SQL Review rules are organized into categories based on what they validate:

 1. Column Rules

-• column.no-null: Warns about nullable columns to encourage data integrity
+• column.no-null: Issues warnings about nullable columns to promote data integrity and prevent null-related errors

 2. Table Rules

-• table.require-pk: Ensures every table has a primary key for data integrity and performance
+• table.require-pk: Guarantees that every table includes a primary key, which is crucial for data integrity, replication, and query performance

 3. Naming Rules

-• naming.column: Enforces lowercase snake_case column names for consistency across your schema
+• naming.column: Enforces consistent lowercase snake_case naming conventions across your database schema, improving readability and maintainability

 4. Statement Rules